k65yang/Stonks/README.md

 ### Phase 4: Task 2
 A map interface was implemented in several of my classes.

-- In the Investor class, a HashMap<String, Portfolio> was used to track my different portfolios by a string (portfolio name).
+- In the Investor class, a HashMap<String, Portfolio> was used to track the different portfolios by using a key/value pair of a String and Portfolio object.
-- In the Portfolio class, a HashMap<String, Stock> was used to track the various stocks contained within the portfolio by a string (stock name)
+- In the Portfolio class, a HashMap<String, Stock> was used to track the various stocks contained within the portfolio by using a key/value pair of a String and Stock object.
-- In the Stock class, a HashMap<Integer, Double> was used to track the value of a stock by the day (represented by an integer).
+- In the Stock class, a HashMap<Integer, Double> was used to track the value of a stock by the day using a key/value pair of an Integer and Double object.

 ### Phase 4: Task 3
 From the UML diagram, that there are issues with cohesion and also instances of unnecessary coupling.
 Some adjustments that I can intoduce in future versions of my application are noted as follows: